-A quick glance at a Dallas Morning News 24 years ago was a good move.
+A quick glance at a Dallas Morning News in 1993 was a good move.
 And what came from that glance is still generating business.

 A small retail gift store in a posh north Dallas shopping area, Highland Park Village, ran a small ad in the paper with a photo of a Waterford crystal bowl.
 It was an invitation for Waterford collectors to come to the store to meet the Ireland designer and buy one of his bowls.
 He was a guest in the store to sign (etch by a slow electric tool!) his name on the bottom of the bowl.
 I saw that ad as an opportunity.